swhobbit/resize/README.md

 ```
 (*Hey, the last of the hardcopy TTYs running at 10 CPS still shattered
 the quiet of terminal rooms when `ex` and vi were written.
 Small windows were useful ... once.*)

-Modern UNIX/BSD/Linux systems generally propagate the window change
-signal; full screen programs (like editors, pagers and games) then handle
-it properly.
-Using `resize` is not required on such systems.